astronomer/docs/learn/airflow-snowpark.md

     This DAG consists of eight tasks in a simple ML orchestration pipeline.

     - `create_snowflake_objects`: Creates the Snowflake objects required for the Snowflake custom XCom backend.
 This task uses the `@task.snowflake_python` decorator to run code within Snowpark, automatically instantiating a Snowpark session called `snowpark_session` from the connection ID provided to the `snowflake_conn_id` parameter.
-This task is a [setup task](airflow-setup-teardown.md).
-Note that this task will not be shown in the DAG graph if you set `SETUP_TEARDOWN_SNOWFLAKE_CUSTOM_XCOM_BACKEND` to `False`.
+This task is a [setup task](airflow-setup-teardown.md) and will not be shown in the DAG graph if you set `SETUP_TEARDOWN_SNOWFLAKE_CUSTOM_XCOM_BACKEND` to `False`.

     - `load_file`: Loads the data from the `ski_dataset.csv` file into the Snowflake table `MY_SNOWFLAKE_TABLE` using the [load_file operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/load_file.html) from the Astro Python SDK.